Chica Sobresalto: 2022–2024: Oráculo

 The third studio album Oráculo was announced on 9 November 2022, coinciding with the release of the first single, "La estrella."
 Before the album's release, four more singles were released.
 On 19 January 2022, "La Torre" was released.
 On 22 March 2022, Veintiuno returned the collaboration with the song "Poquita cosa."
 Also just before the release of Oráculo, the singles "Hogar" and "La Monogamia" were released with Celia Becks.

 On 12 May 2023, the album Oráculo was released, which was again produced by Santos & Fluren and published by Dromedario Records.
 For this album, Marta Iricibar replaced Olaia Inziarte on piano and Ibai Sanz left the band.
 To support the album Oráculo, Chica Sobresalto had two promotional tours.
 On 8 February 2023, before the album's release, a small tour called Poquita cosa was announced, which toured 5 cities in Spain, including participation in 2 festivals in the summer.
 On 14 February 2024, the Pultón tour was announced, which toured the entire country in almost twenty concerts.
 Several of the tour's concerts appeared on the program Girando por salas, in which Chica Sobresalto was one of the 22 selected.

 On 13 August 2023, the EP Retales II was released, which serves as the closing of the Oráculo phase and includes 4 unrecorded songs from the album.
 During the Oráculo period, Sobresalto participated in the song "Ponte en mi lugar", organized by the Músicas+Músicas por el Día de la Mujer".
 She released a new song called "Tu nirvana" and a new version of "Navegantes" called "Navegantes (en pendura)".
 She also collaborated with Rocío Saiz on the song "Guapa y lista", with Bruno Alves on the song "Loto", with Fran Perea doing a new version of the song "Dame una alegría", with Alex Wall on the song "Mi cabeza" and with Celia Becks on the song "Crisis".

 On 25 October 2024, Sobresalto was the opening act for Rozalén's concert at the Navarra Arena in Pamplona.

-2024–present: Benidorm Fest 2025
+2024–present: Benidorm Fest 2025 and Información sísmica

 On 12 November 2024, Sobresalto was announced as one of the 16 contestants for Benidorm Fest 2025.
 The song, titled "Mala feminista," was self-written.
 The song was released on all platforms on 18 December 2024.
 Although the song was well received on digital platforms, she was eliminated in the first semifinal of the contest without a chance of making it to the final.

+On 13 February 2025, she released Bella Rareza and on April 10, Virgen de la luz, the second and third singles from Sobresalto's fourth album and the two songs that were rejected for Benidorm Fest 2025.

+On 23 September 2025, Sobresalto announced via her social media that the title of her fourth studio album would be Información sísmica, which was released on 14 November.